With change in plans, Sioux City pools will open to public swimming

 Scott said a distance of six feet is recommended in the pool and on the decks, to maintain a degree of social distancing.
 He added that wearing masks on the pool deck is highly encouraged, although they should not be worn by people who are in the water.

+One key element is that all swimmers must sign in with their names, for information that will be used by staff for contact tracing, in the event a positive case is confirmed.

-Other pools that planned to be closed have opened sooner than the timing in Sioux City.
+Other Northwest Iowa pools that previously planned to be closed have opened sooner than the timing in Sioux City.
 The Sioux Center water park opened on Friday.

+The pool season in Sioux City will last six weeks, through Aug.
+2, at Leif Erikson, Lewis and Riverside pools.

+The swimming sessions will be held with an unspecified limited capacity.
+On Mondays through Fridays, open swimming will be held from 3 p.m. to 6 p.m., and on weekends, the three-hour sessions will be from 12:30 to 3:30 p.m., then again from 4 p.m. to 7 p.m.

 Concerned about COVID-19?